Stanwick Iron Age Fortifications

-Stanwick Iron Age Fortifications (also known as 'Stanwick Camp'), a huge Iron Age hill fort, sometimes but not always considered an oppidum, comprising over 9 km of ditches and ramparts enclosing approximately 300 ha of land, are situated in Richmondshire, North Yorkshire, England.
+The Stanwick Iron Age Fortifications (also known as 'Stanwick Camp'), a huge Iron Age hill fort, sometimes but not always considered an oppidum, comprising over 9 km of ditches and ramparts enclosing approximately 300 ha of land, are situated in Richmondshire, North Yorkshire, England.
 Whether Stanwick was the stronghold of Venutius or Cartimandua, or perhaps of them both for a brief time before their acrimonious split some time after 51 AD, it is certain that this settlement was one of the most important in Brigantia, the Brigantes kingdom during the early stages of the Roman occupation of Britain.
 The site is a scheduled monument.

 Location and etymology

 The fortifications are located 8 mi north of the town of Richmond and 10 mi south west of Darlington, close to Scotch Corner and the remains of the Roman fort and bridge at Piercebridge.
 Rising to a height of almost 5 m in places, the ramparts completely surround the village of Stanwick St John and form one of the largest Iron Age settlements in Britain, in extent if not necessarily in population.
 The name 'Stanwick' is thought to be derived from the Old Norse word 'steinvegges', meaning stone walls; although an Anglo-Saxon etymology, from stān "stone" and wic "settlement", is also plausible.